MicrosoftDocs/azure-docs/articles/chaos-studio/sample-policy-targets.md

 ms.service: chaos-studio
 ---

-# Azure Policy samples for adding resources to Azure Chaos Studio Preview
+# Azure Policy samples for adding resources to Azure Chaos Studio
 This article includes sample [Azure Policy](../governance/policy/overview.md) definitions that create [targets and capabilities](chaos-studio-targets-capabilities.md) for a specific resource type.
-You can automatically add resources to Azure Chaos Studio Preview.
+You can automatically add resources to Azure Chaos Studio.
 First, you [deploy these samples as custom policy definitions](../governance/policy/tutorials/create-custom-policy-definition.md).
 Then you [assign the policy](../governance/policy/assign-policy-portal.md) to a scope.

 In these samples, we add service-direct targets and capabilities for each [supported resource type](chaos-studio-fault-providers.md) by using [targets and capabilities](chaos-studio-targets-capabilities.md).